This article is part of a larger series on Accounting Software.

 Cost: $1,500 per year—includes support and unlimited access to all features

-We awarded QBOA a perfect score because it’s free for accounting professionals.
+QuickBooks Online Accountant is free for accounting professionals.
 It includes a portal to your clients’ books and QuickBooks Online Advanced, which you can use for your firm’s books.
 Since you have free access to the QuickBooks Online ProAdvisor program, you can serve your clients regardless of the QuickBooks Online product they use.

 QuickBooks Online Accountant Features